 1. Put Your Real Estate to Work

+1B.
 Rent Out an Extra Bedroom

 Just make sure you both sign a formal rental agreement so that everyone is on the same page.

-Rent Extra Land to Tiny Home Owners
+1C.
+Rent Extra Land

-A lot of people are choosing to live in tiny homes and embracing the minimalist lifestyle.
-For a lot of those people, the only downside can be found where to place their tiny home.
-If they want to live in a tiny home to save money, it likely doesn’t make sense to spend hundreds of thousands of dollars to buy a lot.
+There is a tiny home bonanza sweeping the country right now.
+People are choosing to live in tiny homes and embrace a minimalist lifestyle.
+For a lot of those people, the only downside is where to place their tiny house.
+If they want to live in a tiny home to save money, it likely doesn’t make sense to spend hundreds of thousands of dollars to buy a land lot.

 If you have some land, this creates an opportunity for you to rent out space on your lot.
-You’ll want to make sure you don’t violate any laws or codes on your city, town, etc.
+You’ll want to make sure you don’t violate any laws or codes in your city, town, etc.